Our pet parents say they would never take their fur babies anywhere else.

 Her spirit animal is the courageous, protective, loyal lioness.
 Noelle believes in relating to all people.
 Her motto is: “In life, not everyone will think the same way you do.”

-Everybody in the Eno family knows and loves Charles.
-He loves cuddling wiggly patients, and can always make friends with nervous pets.
-Every day he gives Eno his all—helping healthy pets get the best wellness care; helping sick pets get the best treatment; administering laser therapy; performing dental cleanings and monitoring surgery patients, and being there with pet parents for the tough times.
+Charles gives Eno his all: helping healthy pets get the best wellness care; helping sick pets get the best treatment; administering laser therapy; performing dental cleanings; monitoring pets under anesthesia; and being there with pet parents for the tough times.
 In all he does, Charles makes sure we are the best hospital we can be.

-Charles lives in Rougemont with his wife and huge fur family: six cats, the Eno famous Great Pyrenees, Alaska, plus so many ducks and chickens.
+Charles lives in Rougemont with his wife and huge animal family: six cats, two dogs—including Eno famous Alaska—and a parrot, plus so many ducks and chickens.
 When he isn’t holding down the fort at Eno, he loves to fish.

 A second-year student at NC State—go Wolfpack!—Hannah is majoring in animal science with a concentration in veterinary bioscience and a minor in applied ecology.
 She always knew she wanted to be a veterinarian and credits that dream to her father teaching her about human medicine when she was a kid.

 Hannah joined our team in August 2020.
 Her favorite thing about Eno is the excellent hands-on experience she’s gaining in the small animal field—especially as she considers what field of animal medicine is perfect for her.

 Hannah loves to spend time with her 9-year-old gray tabby cat, Lucy.
 Her spirit animal is the determined, nurturing, gentle panda bear.